Gruppo Sportivo: 10 Mistakes & Back To 78

 Their first single was "Out There In The Jungle" (Polydor 1976), but the height of their career came with the two albums 10 Mistakes (1977) and Back to '78 (1978).
 They came to popularity just after the height of punk rock, but were regarded as more post-punk, veering more towards the mainstream pop.
 "Dreamin'", a song from the album 10 Mistakes received some college radio airplay in the US.
 They were admired for their live performances, which had great humor and slapstick.
 Their best known song is "Beep Beep Love" (from the album 10 Mistakes), which enjoyed some success both in the UK and US.
 The UK's Radio & Records voted them "Top Newcomer '78".

 The albums were produced by Robert Jan Stips (Supersister, Golden Earring, The Nits).
 After releasing the single "Sleeping Bag" Hans Vandenburg disbanded Gruppo Sportivo at the height of their popularity.
 He got the band back together for Copy Copy in 1980, after the release of his solo debut album Buddy Odor Is a Gas (1979).
 Only Calicher and Mollinger remained from the original line-up.

 From Copy Copy to Sing Sing

-From 1980 to 1984 the band released the albums Copy Copy (1980, with Deaf School's Bette Bright on vocals), Pop!
+From 1980 to 1984 the band released the albums Copy Copy (1980, with Bette Bright of Deaf School on vocals), Pop!
 Goes the Brain (1981) and Designe Moderne (1982), which brought a shift of success to mainly Germany, Italy and Spain.
 "Happily Unemployed" (1982) became a radio hit in Germany.
-In the mid 80’s "Rhythmisaconstantbeat" (1981) was used in a radioshow called Supergarcía on Antena3 in Spain.
+In the mid 80's "Rhythmisaconstantbeat" (1981) was used in a radioshow called Supergarcía on Antena3 in Spain.
 It was hosted by journalist José María García who was very popular at the time.